-Ashley Tisdale Gets Her Husband to Watch High School Musical for the First Time
+Ashley Tisdale Gets Her Husband to Watch High School Musical Movie for the First Time

 Looks like Ashley Tisdale and her husband Christopher French's marriage has reached new heights.

-The 34-year-old actress took to Instagram to document her husband's reaction to watching High School Musical for the first time.
+The 34-year-old actress took to Instagram to document her husband's reaction to watching a High School Musical movie for the first time.

 On Friday, Dec.
-27, it looks like the two were enjoying a chill night in as Tisdale's husband was subjected to watch his wife's acting chop in the Disney movie, High School Musical 2.
+27, it looks like the two were enjoying a chill night in as Tisdale's husband was subjected to watch his wife's acting chops in the Disney Channel film High School Musical 2.

 "Does anybody know what this is?" asked Tisdale in one of the Instagram Stories she posted.
 "Because I'm subjecting my husband to watch it.
 He's never seen any of them."